-Since July 2018, the Mercedes-Benz Group has had a syndicated credit facility with a volume of €11 billion from a consortium of international banks at its disposal.
-It grants the Mercedes-Benz Group additional financial flexibility until 2025.
-The credit line was unused as of December 31, 2023.
+In June 2024, the Mercedes-Benz Group has renewed its syndicated credit facility with a volume of €11 billion with a consortium of international banks.
+It grants the Mercedes-Benz Group additional financial flexibility until at least the year 2029.
+The syndicated credit line had not been utilized as of the reporting date.